schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Seid nicht eure eigenen Feinde

 Entwerft keine Motive oder Beziehungen, bei denen sich die Figuren dauernd in den Haaren liegen.
-Es macht nichts, wenn Figuren nicht immer einer Meinung sind (das kann sogar Spaß machen!), aber lasst sie sich nicht hassen.
-Die Figuren müssen zusammenhalten, um Feinde bezwingen, das Geheimnis lösen oder den Auftrag erfüllen zu können.
+Es macht nichts, wenn Figuren nicht immer einer Meinung sind (das kann sogar Spaß machen!), aber sie sollten sich nicht hassen.
+Die Figuren müssen schließlich zusammenhalten, um Feinde bezwingen, das Geheimnis lösen oder den Auftrag erfüllen zu können.

 <!-- Don’t be antagonistic
 Don’t create Drives or Relationships that will have characters constantly at each others throats.
 It is okay to have characters that don’t see eye-to-eye (in fact, that can be fun!), but don’t have them hate each other.
 You want the characters to function together in order to defeat the antagonist, solve the mys- tery or complete the mission! -->